Yandex Cloud

 • In a sharded cluster:

-• Hosts in each shard will be stopped and updated one at a time.
-The shard's stopped master host will be unavailable for a few minutes.
+• Each shard will run a rolling update, stopping and updating hosts sequentially.
+The shard's master host will be unavailable for a few minutes while it updates.

-• Master host name resolution may not be available.
+• The master host name may not resolve.
 If public access to the host is enabled, you can only connect using the host IP address.

 We recommend changing the host class only when your cluster has no active workload.